 - The trademark shall only be used together with own product name, company name and/or trademark/logo.
 The “Seafood from Norway"-trademark shall clearly appear as an additional trademark to the statutory nutrition and ingredient labelling and own trademark/logo.
 It is assumed therefore that the “Seafood from Norway”-trademark does not dominate the product packaging and that the company’s own trademark/logo is not designed in such a way that it may be confused with the trademark.

-- The category description/concept shall be clearly labelled on the product/packaging (such as “Norwegian Salmon” or “Herring filet”, for example).
+- The category description/concept shall be clearly labelled on the product/packaging (such as “Norwegian Salmon” or “Herring filet”, for example), and cannot by of a character liable to confuse or mislead the consumer by for example referring to other origins or species.

 - Use of the trademark shall be uniform and in accordance with these guidelines.